 You should ask yourself why you are doing drugs.
 Is it for fun or are you running away from something deeper?
 Once you've answered that question, you should stop taking them.
 The process of detoxification starts as soon as you stop putting toxins into your body.
 Our livers and our kidneys aren't able to purify the body if they are busy trying to manage toxic substances.

 Changes in our diet and lifestyle can help us overcome various addictions.
 We can actually increase the production of serotonin and endorphins (the neurotransmitters that produce happiness), not only with chemical substances but also naturally.
 A diet based on fruits and vegetables will help your body function well chemically.
 Their vitamins and minerals will accelerate the purification process.
 If you couple this with plenty of oils, you'll do wonders for your intestinal health.
-That, in turn, will help you regain your natural energy, vitality, motivation and, most importantly, it help you feel good about yourself.
+That, in turn, will help you regain your natural energy, vitality, motivation, and, most importantly, it help you feel good about yourself.

 Should I join a gym or something?

-We should avoid falling into quick fix diets or signing up to the gym, only to quit a month later.
+We should avoid falling into quick fix diets or signing up to the gym only to quit a month later.
 What actually works is changing long-term habits.
 We need to eliminate the sources of toxins without becoming obsessed.
-We need to remove stimulants, chemicals and alcohol, soft drinks, canned food, gluten and increase our intake of fruits and vegetables.
+We need to remove stimulants, chemicals, and alcohol, soft drinks, canned food, gluten, and increase our intake of fruits and vegetables.
 A good place to start is drinking juices or green smoothies for breakfast, and then gradually work up to eating raw salads for lunch or dinner.
 Raw foods act as tonics but are also high in nutrients and provide your body with large doses of vitamins and minerals.

-Okay.
+OK.
 Is there anything else I should be eating?

 When you get up in the morning, press half a lemon into a pint of water and drop a teaspoon of squeezed wheat grass or chlorella in there.
 Wait at least half an hour after drinking this before eating your breakfast.
 Like I said, a good breakfast could be a green smoothie or juice.
 Green leaves, are full of chlorophyll, which purifies and regenerates both blood and tissue.
-They also have a lot of fibre, which is very cleansing and high in nutrients.
+They also have a lot of fiber, which is very cleansing and high in nutrients.